-So yes, as you will see, our city is literally built on islands, or to be more accurate, on beautiful islands.
+So yes, as you read, the city of St. Petersburg was literally built on islands, or to be more accurate, on beautiful islands.
 That's why some people used to call it the city on 101 islands.
 Although, as a result of engineering work to develop the marine façade the number of islands was reduced from 101 to 42 in the early 20th century.

 That said, the islands of St Petersburg can be divided into two groups: natural and artificial.
 Natural islands are formed by arms of the Neva River, for example: Vasilievsky Island, Petrogradsky Island and the other big islands.
 In comparison, artificial islands are small and uninhabited; the only one worth seeing is the New Holland Island created by Peter the Great in 1721.

-Visiting each of the islands of St Petersburg is particularly interesting to visitors exploring the city because they remain largely unchanged since old imperial times.
-They all have a distinctive character and unique historic functions that make these cultural oases worth a visit, but only during the summer time.
+Visiting some of the islands of St Petersburg is particularly interesting to visitors exploring the city because they remain largely unchanged since old imperial times.
+They all have a distinctive character and unique historic functions that make these cultural oases worth a visit, but only during the Summer time.

 With more than 42 islands it will be hard for you to visit them all, and honestly not all St Petersburg islands are interesting or open to the public because some are just nominal islands.
-Therefore, we have summed up what we think are the best islands of the city.
+Therefore, we have summed up what we think are the best islands of the city, so you know which one you should explore.

 To get started just click on the links below.

-NOTE: If you would like to see where the Tsars lived during the summer time, then you should visit the Kirov Islands, a collective name given to the three most famous outer delta islands located on Petrograd Side: Kamenny Island, Yelagin Island and Krestovsky Island.
+TIP: If you would like to see where the Tsars lived during the Summer time, then you should visit the Kirov Islands, a collective name given to the three most famous outer delta islands located on Petrograd Side: Kamenny Island, Yelagin Island and Krestovsky Island.
+Instead the island no one should miss is Hare Island where the Peter and Paul Fortress's and Cathedral was built.

 Hare Island (Zayachy Island in Russian) is the first island where Peter the Great planned to lay the foundations of the first structure of the city “Sankt-Piterburkh” : the famous Peter and Paul fortress.
 Today, across the Neva River from the Winter Palace, the small Hare Island offers fabulous picturesque views of the city's historical center and the large Neva River, Bolshaya Neva and Malaya Neva.
 A visit to Hare Island is a must if you wish to explore the Peter and Paul Fortress and see the city from another side.